-I’m often asked what supplements I take, why I take them, and if we really need supplements at all.
-After all, if you, like me, are following a healthy lifestyle, I’ll wager that you probably eat plenty of plants, prioritize sleep, hydrate with filtered (or, dare I say at the risk of wearing my tinfoil hat, structured) water, and expose yourself to the sun as much as possible.
+I'm often asked questions like “what supplements should I take,” “why should I take supplements,” and “do we really even need supplements at all.”
+After all, if you, like me, are following a healthy lifestyle, I'll wager that you probably eat plenty of plants, prioritize sleep, hydrate with filtered (or, dare I say at the risk of wearing my tinfoil hat, structured) water, and expose yourself to the sun as much as possible.

 In other words, you, like me are probably what I call a “healthy, woo-woo geek”.
 You are an intelligent, well-informed person who embraces your softer side spirituality and also pride yourself on being passionate about health, nutrition, science, and fitness.

 So why would you need to take supplements for health, fitness, and longevity?
 Doesn't nutrient-dense food, good water, and relatively clean living give you enough crucial vitamins, minerals, and antioxidants?

 I get the question: life is already complicated, there is a dizzying array of supplements to choose from, and the expense can add up fast, as can the clutter and confusion from eight billion bottles of capsules, tinctures, powders, oils, tablets and packets in your pantry.
 Things can get complex fast, and no one – including me – wants to spend their precious time counting and swallowing pills.
 I've definitely been overwhelmed by the amount of space that supplements can occupy (in fridges and travel suitcases), and the time and monetary expenses of tracking and ordering new bottles.